Shop Now: On-Store Troubleshooting

 </script>

-1. Paste your API key between the quotes next to the key field (where "example api key" is above).
+1. Paste the API key between the quotes next to the key field (where "example api key" is above).

-2. Click Save in the upper right corner to make your changes stick.
+2. Click Save in the upper right corner to make all changes stick.

 Save button in Shopify's theme.liquid file.